BergQuester/v8tr.github.io/_drafts/2018-06-29-atomic-properties.md

 When dealing with iOS apps, we are always sandboxed to their *processes*.
 A process creates and manages *threads*, which are the main building blocks in multitasking iOS applications.

 **Lock** is an abstract concept for threads synchronization.
 The main idea is to protect access to a given region of code at a time.
-There are multiple types of locks:
+Different kinds of locks exist:
 1. **Semaphore** - allows up to *N* threads to access a given region of code at a time.
 2. **Mutex** - ensures that only one thread is active in a given region of code at a time.
 You can think of it as a *semaphore* with a *maximum count of 1*.
 3. **Spinlock** - causes a thread trying to acquire a lock to wait in a loop while checking if the lock is available.
 It is efficient if waiting is rare, but wasteful if waiting is common.
 4. **Read-write lock** - provides concurrent access for *read-only* operations, but exclusive access for *write* operations.
-Efficient when reading is common, but writing is rare.
+Efficient when reading is common and writing is rare.
 5. **Recursive lock** - a *mutex* that can be acquired by the same thread many times.

 ### Overview of Apple Locking APIs